hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yes if you want to define it's look.

 [19:15:08](#HUqd35OXgtPE-Kkw88YIzWOLD-OthCTns6PFqUod0s8) <hiiamboris (NOT THIS ONE)>:
-We have a dedicated https://gitter.im/red/help room btw, for beginners questions Ì†ΩÌ∏â
+We have a dedicated https://gitter.im/red/help room btw, for beginners questions üòâ

 [19:17:50](#YTpiXbkJ5gwLg6n7BTWC1JG3EqmOYd7tWP4aXYc0rac) <greggirwin (Gregg Irwin)>:
 @qonn Red's current GUI system is based on native widgets, so you don't have to start from square one.
 It just doesn't run in the browser.